ABC’s of Manual Cleaning Part 4: Where and When to Manual Clean?

 It is essential to verify whether cleaning has been carried out effectively, and normally, the ‘Level of Clean’ of an environmental surface falls under one or more of the following classifications:

-• Micro-clean: Apart from keeping surfaces pathogen-free, spoilage organisms should also be significantly reduced.
+Micro-clean: Surfaces must be free of pathogens. spoilage organism presence should be minimal.
 This not only enhances food quality and shelf-life, but also improves environmental hygiene overall.

-• Quality-clean: Here, surfaces are cleaned to remove debris, dirt, or soils from the surface, which may affect product quality.
+Quality-clean: Here, surfaces are cleaned to a visibly clean standard by removing debris, dirt, or soils from the surface, which may affect product quality.
 Post-cleaning verification using ATP rapid detection swabs is common.
 Acceptable ATP thresholds need to be established and records maintained for inspection by auditors as evidence of assuring a quality-clean.

 It is not generally acceptable to conduct “as-needed” or “emergency cleaning”.
 Instead, scheduled cleaning of food contact (FCS) and non-food contact surfaces (NFCS) should be the norm, with FCS (e.g., equipment surfaces) being regularly cleaned and disinfected before and after use.
 Equally important is cleaning NFCS (e.g., drains, ceiling fixtures, wall junctions, equipment bearings, etc.) since contaminants can easily transfer from these areas to food and food contact surfaces.